-We work collaboratively with others including Department of Agriculture and Fisheries (who are responsible for day to day fisheries management), the Australian Government Department of Agriculture, Water and the Environment, and commercial and recreational fishers to continuously improve fishing gear and methods.
-While fisheries management continues to improve, a small number of risks remain which are being progressively addressed.
+We work collaboratively with others including the Queensland Department of Agriculture and Fisheries (who are responsible for day to day fisheries management), the Australian Government Department of Agriculture, Water and the Environment, and commercial and recreational fishers to continuously improve fishing gear and methods.
+While fisheries management continues to improve, a number of risks remain which are being progressively addressed.

 The activities undertaken as part of this partnership have included:

 - Climate Change Liaison Officer: The Queensland Seafood Industry Association appointed a liaison officer to drive fisheries and climate change related projects established under the partnership.
 The role provides a point of contact for commercial fishers on all matters relating to climate change/